Optimal Rates for Learning Hidden Tree Structures: Simulations

 \section{Simulations}

-To demonstrate the relationships between $\delta$, $n$ and $\Ith$, $\Ith_{\dagger}$, we estimate $\TCL,\TCL_{\dagger}$ and $\delta$ through $5\times10^3$ independent runs on tree-structured synthetic data, for different values of $n\in [10^3 ,10^4 ]$ and $p=10$.
+In this Section, we provide simulations to illustrate the dependence between the error rate and the corresponding value of the information threshold.
+For the simulations of this paper, the tree-structured of the hidden layer is generated randomly.
+Starting from the root, we choose the parent of each new node uniformly at random among the nodes that are currently in the tree, in a sequential fashion.
+To demonstrate the relationships between $\delta$, $n$ and $\Ith$, $\Ith_{\dagger}$, we estimate $\TCL,\TCL_{\dagger}$ and $\delta$ through $3.5\times10^4$ independent runs on tree-structured synthetic data, for different values of $n\in [10^3 ,10^4 ]$ and $p=10$.
 The variable nodes are binary and take values in the set $\{-1,+1\}$.
-Figure \ref{fig:f1} (left) illustrates the relationship between the probability of incorrect reconstruction and $\Ith$ and Figure \ref{fig:f1} (center) the relationship between the $\log$-probability of error as a function of the squared information threshold.
-We observe that probability of incorrect reconstruction decays exponentially with respect to $(\Ith)^2$ as Theorem \ref{Thm:1} suggests.
+Figure \ref{fig:f1} (left) illustrates the relationship between the probability of incorrect reconstruction and $\Ith$.

 Lastly, Figure \ref{fig:f1} (right) presents the effect of noise of a BSC for different values of the crossover $q$ and number of samples $n=10^4$.
-Notice that the probability of incorrect reconstruction also decays exponentially with respect to $(\Ith_{\dagger})^2$, as Theorem \ref{thm:sufficient_noisy} suggests, but with a significantly smaller rate than the noiseless case ($q=0$).
+Notice that the probability of incorrect reconstruction also decays exponentially with respect to the noisy information threshold, as Theorem \ref{thm:sufficient_noisy} suggests, but with a significantly smaller rate than the noiseless case ($q=0$).
+To derive different values of $\Ith_{\dagger}$ for the purpose of the experiment, we consider a range for the correlations between the hidden variables, while the parameter of the noise is considered fixed ($q= 0, 0.03, 0.06, 0.15$).
+We observe that probability of incorrect reconstruction decays exponentially with respect to the noisy information threshold, as Theorem \ref{thm:sufficient_noisy} suggests.